Mezea11/trading-system-simplified/README.md

-This is a consol application that is used for trading items.
+This is a console application that is used for trading items.